 Step 4: Dress the Boot

 You can avoid cracks and flakes by conditioning your full-grain leather boots regularly.
 The rule-of-thumb is, if your boots look dry add some dressing.
 Just choose the color or tone for your boots (black, brown, or other) and apply plenty of the dressing to the leather with a clean cloth.
 Rub the conditioner into the leather, wipe off any excess and leave your boots to dry overnight.

 Step 5: Lace Your Boots and Re-attach Brush Guard

 After a night of drying, you’re ready to lace up and go to work.

 The soles and stitches of any good pair of boots will eventually wear down.
 It happens to the best of them.
 You can get a new pair, or get them recrafted.
 Depending on the boot maker, most manufactures offer recrafting services.
 Or bring your favorite pair of trusty boots to Coastal and we’ll point you to a local cobbler, also known as a boot doctor.

 Perfect for Mountains, Worksites, and Workshops

-Your nearby Coastal Farm & Ranch has the largest selection of boots and boot care supplies in the Northwest.
+Your nearby Coastal Farm & Ranch has the largest selection of boots and boot care supplies in the Pacific Northwest.
 Come by and try on your next pair.
 We have over 2,000 in stock from names like Danner, Timberland, Wolverine and more.
 While you’re here, check out our full line of work clothes and gear to keep you warm and safe in any Northwest conditions.